smoothcontract/basket/README.md

 ## Running tests

 Once gems are installed run `bundle exec rspec`.
-This will output test coverage information to the `coverage` folder (~99%)
+This will output test coverage information to the `coverage` folder (currently ~99%)

 ## Enhancements

-* More complicated discount rules would like need extra metadata to define the discount structure
+* More complicated discount rules would likely need extra metadata to define the discount structure
 * Add support for discounting combinations of products - currently only allows one product code per discount
 * Handling of multiple discounts for the same product could be better - currently applies all matching discounts, it's more likely that products should only be eligible for one discount.